 The difference in emissions between these two scenarios is the "excess emissions" allowed by Eskom's numerous requests for postponements, alternative emission limits and exemptions.

-Excess SO2 peaks at over 1 million tonnes per year, and mercury at 15,000 kilograms.
+Excess SO2 peaks at 300,000 tonnes per year, and mercury at 15,000 kilograms.